ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 published: 2020-09-11
 ---
 # What you'll learn
-- Testing simple smart contract with Waffle library
+- Testing a simple smart contract with Waffle library

 ## Assumptions
-- Very basic knowledge about smart contracts and Solidity
+- You possess very basic knowledge of smart contracts and Solidity
-- ts-node and typescript included in project
+- You got ts-node and typescript already included in your project
 # Getting started with Waffle

 Open the terminal inside of your project folder and run